syncfusion-content/maui-docs/MAUI/DateTime-Slider/events-and-commands.md

 # Events and Commands in .NET MAUI DateTime Slider (SfDateTimeSlider)

-This section explains about how to add the events and commands for DateTime Slider.
+This section explains how to add the events and commands for DateTime Slider.

 ## Events